mhinz/vim-signify/README.md

 Features:

-- supports subversion, git, mercurial, bzr
+- supports git, mercurial, bzr, subversion, cvs
 - apart from signs there is also optional line highlighting
 - you can toggle the plugin per buffer
 - fully configurable through global variables